 Two barrels means double the damage potential of the standard Shotgun, but the short-range Super Shotgun also takes longer to reload than its single-barrel counterpart, and its spread is much wider.

 Due to its high firing rate, the Chaingun is very effective against creatures with high "pain chance," i.e. Lost Souls, Cacodemons, Pain Elementals or Bull Demons; these enemy types are unable to act while under constant fire.
-However, this weapon also consumes its ammunition very quickly.
+However, this weapon consumes ammo very quickly.

 Rockets are a versatile means of attack, able to both deal high amounts of damage to a single tough enemy or destroy groups of weaker enemies with their area-of-effect splash damage.
-Care must be taken to avoid the rockets' explosive radius, which can easily kill players at close range.
+Players should avoid firing at point-blank range to prevent accidental rocket suicides.

 An advanced energy weapon that deals three times the per-shot damage of the Chaingun.
-The Plasma Rifle requires Energy Cells, the same ammunition type used by the BFG9000 and Unmaker, so it is generally recommended to use a "burst-fire" technique when firing this weapon in order to improve accuracy and conserve Cells.
+The Plasma Rifle requires Energy Cells, the same ammunition type used by the BFG9000 and Unmaker, so it's generally recommended to use a "burst-fire" technique to improve accuracy and conserve Cells.

 The biggest gun in the game fires large spheres of plasma that deal devastating damage; perfect for eliminating large groups of medium-strength enemies at once.
-It is also effective against heavy foes like Arachnotrons and Cyberdemons.
-Unfortunately, the BFG also requires about a second to charge between pulling the trigger and actually firing.
-It also consumes forty Cells per shot, making it a highly-situational weapon.
+It's also effective against heavy foes like Arachnotrons and Cyberdemons.
+Unfortunately the BFG requires about a second to charge between pulling the trigger and actually firing.
+It also consumes a hefty forty Cells per-shot, making it a highly situational weapon.

 A powerful alien weapon unique to Doom 64.
 It fires red laser beams and can be upgraded up to three times with Demon Artifacts found in the game's secret levels.
 These artifacts enhance the Unmaker's rate of fire and increase the weapon's total number of beams up to three, making its piercing shots even more devastating.